Hanna520/510_Survival_Analysis/README.md

 ## Code Outputs

-It will output a summary of the survival analysis (Cox Proportional Hazard survival analysis) output before and after removing insignificant variables.
+It will output a summary of the survival analysis (Cox Proportional Hazard survival analysis) output before and after removing insignificant variables, and a Hazard Ratio plot.

 These outputs are in the Results folder.